You can get Skype on your Chromebook. Hooray.

 If you have an account, use the web-based version.
 If you have contacts already, use this.

 If you don’t have an account, or you’re just lazy to log in, use the demo version.
-Just click “start a conversation” and you’ll instantly be placed into a room with the ability to add others by giving them the special generated URL.
+Just click “start a conversation” and you’ll instantly be placed in a room with the ability to add others by giving them the special generated URL.

 Or if you plan to it frequently, get the app for the Chrome Browser.